reactiveui/website/input/docs/getting-started/index.md

     public AppViewModel()
     {
-        // These are provided as part of the Nuget.Core nuget package.
-        // Our example will allow you to search the main nuget.org library. var providers = new List<Lazy<INuGetResourceProvider>>();
-        providers.AddRange(Repository.Provider.GetCoreV3()); // Add v3 API support
-        var packageSource = new PackageSource("https://api.nuget.org/v3/index.json");
-        var sourceRepository = new SourceRepository(packageSource, providers);

         // Creating our UI declaratively
         //
         // The Properties in this ViewModel are related to each other in different